Tuesday, December 17, 2024

 LIVE KINDER

-Only visit True Sanctuaries and say no to those that offer animal rides, interaction, walk with, pet, or taking of photos with the animals.
+Only visit True Sanctuaries and say no to those that offer animal rides, interaction, walking with, petting, or taking photos with the animals.

 Choose to wear it kind by buying and wearing clothing ethically.
-Avoid leather, fur and wool and try sustainable, animal-friendly alternatives because their lives matter!
+Avoid leather, fur, and wool, and try sustainable, animal-friendly alternatives because their lives matter!
 Don’t buy products that are tested on animals.
-You can find the approved beauty brands on the Humane Guide.
+You can find the approved beauty brands in the Humane Guide.

 EDUCATE & ADVOCATE